Protect Your Intellectual Property Rights

 - Trade secrets are also assumed to belong to the company that uses them.
 Nondisclosure and confidentiality agreements can and should clarify any exceptions as well as how secrecy will be enforced in a working arrangement.

-How can I protect my IP rights?
+How can I protect my intellectual property rights?

-To approach a workable answer to this question, first, determine what type of IP you own or hope to create.
+To approach a workable answer to this question, first, determine what type of intellectual property you own or hope to create.
 Are you hoping to protect a piece of writing, a design for a logo or a list of names and phone numbers belonging to a certain market segment?
 Understanding the nature of the IP should help you realize how to protect it, such as with a:

 - Registered copyright